-NAME TWC CONTRACT # AMENDMENT # ΑCTIVITY AWARD AMOUNT GRANT PERIOD Child Care Services Formula Allocation 2221CCF001 Child Care services are provided to families who meet the eligibility criteria.
-These direct child care services allow parents to work or to attend school or training, which helps them achieve economic self-sufficiency. \$15,039,076 10/01/20 - 12/31/21 CCDF Quality Improvement Activity 2221CCQ001 Local Boards areas and their subcontractors that implement child care quality improvement activities shall do so according to the rules and regulations established by the lead agency. \$604,920 10/01/20 - 10/31/21 Reemployment Services and Eligibility Assessment 2221REA001 The intent of RESEA is to provide claimants with access to a widely array of available resources that support reemployment and to connect claimants to the direct provision of intensive career services as appropriate.
-The RESEA program targets claimants who are mostly likely to exhaust benefits and be in need of reemployment services \$268,355 10/01/20 - 12/31/21 Trade Act Services for Dislocated Workers 2221TRA001 The purpose of this grant is to assist Trade certified dislocated workers in locating new jobs, which may include training for a new occupation, as rapidly and as effective as possible. \$18,412 10/01/20 - 12/31/21 Wagner-Peyser Employment Services 2221WPA001 To provide funds to establish an organizational framework to integrate the delivery of Wagner-Peyser funded Employment Services (ES) into the Workforce Solutions Offices. \$95,463 10/01/20 - 12/31/21

-NAME TWC CONTRACT # AMENDMENT # ΑCTIVITY AWARD AMOUNT GRANT PERIOD Noncustodial Parent Choices Program 2221NCP001 The NCP program is an employment program that targets low-income, unemployed, or underemployed NCPs who are behind on their child support payments.
-The program will help NCPs to become economically self-sufficient while also making consistent child care payments. \$142,403.00 9/01/20 - 9/30/21 Workforce Commission Initiatives 2221WCI001 The purpose of the funds is to fund projects that strengthen and add value to the delivery system in its workforce area. \$45,543 10/01/20 - 9/30/21 Military Family Support Program 2221WOS001 The Military Family Support Pilot Program is a program designed to better meet the needs of military spouses entering the job market at military installations in Texas.
-The program will provide enhanced job search assistance, assessment of skills, LMI, resume writing and interview skills, and if funding is available, to support training in high-demand occupations. \$54704 1/01/21 - 12/31/21 Temporary Assistance for Needy Families/Choices 2221TAF001 To end the dependence of needy parents on public assistance by promoting job preparation, work, and marriage through the provision of services. \$2,496,098 10/01/20 - 10/31/21 Texas Internship Initiative 2221TAN003 WFSCB has received funding to expand the program to allow for additional students, STEM areas, and other school districts, as well as a partnership with Texas A&M University - Corpus Christi.
+NAME TWC CONTRACT # ACTIVITY AWARD AMOUNT GRANT PERIOD CCDF Quality Improvement Activity 2221CCQ001 Local Boards areas and their subcontractors that implement child care quality improvement activities shall do so according to the rules and regulations established by the lead agency. \$604,920 10/01/20 - 10/31/21 Reemployment Services and Eligibility Assessment 2221REA001 The intent of RESEA is to provide claimants with access to a widely array of available resources that support reemployment and to connect claimants to the direct provision of intensive career services as appropriate.
+The RESEA program targets claimants who are mostly likely to exhaust benefits and be in need of reemployment services \$268,355 10/01/20 - 12/31/21 Trade Act Services for Dislocated Workers 2221TRA001 The purpose of this grant is to assist Trade certified dislocated workers in locating new jobs, which may include training for a new occupation, as rapidly and as effective as possible. \$18,412 10/01/20 - 12/31/21 Wagner-Peyser Employment Services 2221WPA001 To provide funds to establish an organizational framework to integrate the delivery of Wagner-Peyser funded Employment Services (ES) into the Workforce Solutions Offices. \$95,463 10/01/20 - 12/31/21 Noncustodial Parent Choices Program 2221NCP001 The NCP program is an employment program that targets low-income, unemployed, or underemployed NCPs who are behind on their child support payments.
+The program will help NCPs to become economically self-sufficient while also making consistent child care payments. \$142,403.00 9/01/20 - 9/30/21 Amendment #1 - F Revised statement of work project requirements, removed quarterly meetings re- quirement .
+Workforce Commission Initiatives 2221WCl001 The purpose of the funds is to fund projects that strengthen and add value to the delivery system in its workforce area. \$45,543 10/01/20 - 9/30/21 Military Family Support Program 2221WOS001 The Military Family Support Pilot Program is a program designed to better meet the needs of military spouses entering the job market at military installations in Texas.
+The program will provide enhanced job search assistance, assessment of skills, LMI, resume writing and interview skills, and if funding is available, to support training in high-demand occupations. \$54,704 1/01/21 - 12/31/21 Temporary Assistance for Needy Families/Choices 2221TAF001 To end the dependence of needy parents on public assistance by promoting job preparation, work, and marriage through the provision of services. \$2,496,098 10/01/20 - 10/31/21 Texas Internship Initiative 2221TAN003 WFSCB has received funding to expand the program to allow for additional students, STEM areas, and other school districts, as well as a partnership with Texas A&M University - Corpus Christi.
 At least 40 students will be prepared for internships. \$100,000 4/21/21 - 6/30/22